itsjustsomecoolcode19393/phonepickerforgrapheneos/README.md

-a simple website to check phones that support graphene os, and which one to choose
+a simple website to check phones that support graphene os, and which one to choose. there is also an install guide